cheryllium/easy-html-css/_lessons/16-setting-up-the-layout.md

 </html>
 ```

-The CSS for our project will go in-between the `style` tags, and the HTML for everything displayed on the page will go in between the `body` tags.
+The CSS for our project will go in-between the `style` tags in the `head`, and the HTML for everything displayed on the page will go in between the `body` tags.
+We also add a `title` tag to the `head` in order to display a page title in the browser tab.

 Go ahead and save this in a new file with a `.html` extension.
 You can name the file anything you'd like, but the standard file name for a website's landing page is `index.html`.
 This name is historical, and refers to how the index is the first place you'd look if you were searching for something in a book.